jonpitch/jonpitch.github.io/_posts/2016-07-27-write-better-ember-tests.md

 Are you using a CI tool?
 You should be.
 There are [a lot of options](https://xebialabs.com/the-ultimate-devops-tool-chest/continuous-integration/) out there.
 A popular option, [Travis](https://travis-ci.org/), is free for open source projects.
 As application complexity increases, or the number of developers increases, it becomes pretty difficult for any one person to know everything.
 Writing lots of good tests and having them pass before integrating new code is important for the sanity of the team and it helps build confidence in the application's stability over time.
 Find a bug?
 No worries, write a test that reproduces it, fix the bug and never worry about it again.

 Make no mistake, tests can be challenging.
 They often involve the same amount, or more code than your application.
 And no matter how easy it is to write tests, they still take time, which could be time spent writing more features or fixing bugs.
 The real key to writing good tests is understanding their worth.
 Your time is the most valuable asset you have.
 Don't waste it by debugging things a simple test would have caught.

+Have some tips of your own?
+I'd love to hear them.